 Calgary Zoo ElepHant Crossing

-A comfortable home designed for the largest land mammal in the world.
+A place to call home for the largest land mammal in the world.

 LOCATION Calgary, AB